KarimChukfeh/Lex-Yacc-calculator/README.md

 ### Equal sign =
+Expects a preceding variable and a succeeding variable or integer.
-Gives the preceding variable the value of the succeeding integer.
+Gives the preceding variable the value of the succeeding variable/integer.

 ### Semicolon ;